enduserrr/philosophers/philo/README.md

 # PHILO

-This project is an implementation of Edsger Dijkstra's dining philosophers problem using threads and mutexes in C.
+This project is an implementation of Edsger Dijkstra's dining philosophers problem using threads and mutexes in C programming language.

 ## Description